 Creator Backlash: Downplayed.
 After 11 episodes, they decided to end the Mailbag segments indefinitely, not out of anger (they make it clear throughout the episodes that they adore their fans), but because they had become so overwhelmed with gifts that they were running out of room in their homes.

-I Knew It: Happens a lot during their Beyond: Two Souls playthrough as more and more of their predictions about the plot come true.
-The biggest of these, however, comes right at the end from Woolie, for guessing that Aiden was really Jodie's unborn twin brother less than halfway through the game.
+I Knew It!: Happens a lot during their Beyond: Two Souls playthrough, since they are so Genre Savvy (and the plot rips off so many cliches), that more and more of their predictions about the plot come true.
+The biggest of these, however, comes right at the end from Woolie, for guessing that Aiden was really Jodie's stillborn twin brother less than halfway through the game.

 Old Shame: Fighterpedia.
 A series that lasted one season before Two Best Friends properly took off featuring Matt and Woolie discussing the intricacies of fighting games.
 To sum up Matt's feelings about it: